No products in the cart.

 Why do people say 5.56 or .223 Remington is basically a 22LR?

 Well, this is relatively easy to explain.
-For a layperson looking at a fully assembled .22LR round and a .223 or 5.56 round, you can see they are clearly different.
+You can see they are clearly different for a layperson looking at a fully assembled .22LR round and a .223 or 5.56 round.

 People often misuse the term caliber.
 Caliber is actually the groove diameter of the bore.
 Calibers are expressed in 1/100 of an inch, which is what determines the diameter of the projectile.

-What people mean when they say .223 and .22LR are the same, is that the rounds have the same bullet diameter.
+When they say .223 and .22LR are the same, the rounds have the same bullet diameter.
 While the casing for the rounds are not the same and the bullets may look wildly different, they measure the same diameter of .223″.

 So why is .223 called 5.56MM?

-Put simply, 5.56mm is just the metric equivalent of .223″.
-Since the metric system is a far more popular unit of measurement in the world, NATO (North Atlantic Treaty Organization) uses 5.56 instead of calling it .223 Remington.
+5.56mm is just the metric equivalent of .223″.
+Since the metric system is a far more popular unit of measurement globally, NATO (North Atlantic Treaty Organization) uses 5.56 instead of calling it .223 Remington.

 But .223 and 5.56 are different, my buddy says so!

-The largest difference in the .223 and the 5.56 NATO round is going to be how hot the load is, or you know, it’s got more powder.
+The largest difference in the .223 and the 5.56 NATO round will be how hot the load is, or you know, it’s got more powder.